MicrosoftDocs/customer-insights/topics/preview/advanced-SDK-implementation.md

 - **name**: The user's name.
 - **email**: The user's email address.

 The following example shows a code snippet sending user information.
-Functions denoted by * need to be replaced by customers' implementation of fetching those values:
+Where you see Functions denoted by *, replace it with your implementation of calling those values:

 ```
 […]